Actindo-AG/Documentation/DataHub/UserInterface/03d_HTMLTemplates.md

     HTML template key.
 In the *Edit HTML template* view, this field is locked.

 - Textarea
     Click the field to edit the content for the HTML template.
-Use the Smarty template engine to include variables and tags to the template, see [Smarty](https://www.smarty.net/) .
+Use the Smarty template engine to include variables and tags to the template, see [Smarty (https://www.smarty.net/)](https://www.smarty.net/) website.

 **Preview**